tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 }
 ```

-## Setup the GitHub OAuth App
+## Set up the GitHub OAuth App

-Now we need to setup an OAuth App in Github to allow for authorization.
+Now we need to set up an OAuth App in Github to allow for authorization.
 In GitHub, within your Account Settings, click <a href="https://github.com/settings/developers" target="_blank">Oauth Apps</a> under Developer Settings.
 Go ahead and create a "New Oauth App".

 Since you are **testing your app locally**, you'll create a _development_ GitHub app that redirects to localhost.
 Eventually you'll need to create separate OAuth Apps: one for development and a production app whose URLs will connect to the 'live' domain.
 We'll circle back to the production app once when we cover hosting.